-The notes will be issued pursuant to the terms of the indenture, in the asset pool supplement and a related indenture supplement.
-The following discussion and the discussions under "The Notes" and certain sections in the prospectus summary summarize the material terms of the notes, the indenture, in asset pool supplement and the related indenture supplement.
-These summaries do not purport to be complete and are qualified in their entirety by reference to the provisions of the notes, the indenture, in asset pool supplement and the related indenture supplement.
+The Class A(2016-6) notes will be issued pursuant to the terms of the indenture, the asset pool supplement, the Card series indenture supplement and a terms document that supplements the Card series indenture supplement.
+The following discussion and the discussions under "The Notes" and certain sections in the prospectus summary summarize the material terms of the notes issued by COMET, the indenture, the asset pool supplement and the Card series indenture supplement.